 We are enrolling new students for upcoming programs via phone consultations while our campuses are temporarily closed until April 3, 2020.
 During this period, existing students are continuing their education through remote learning delivery.

 Accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT)*

 Students enrolled in the Physiotherapy Assistant/Occupational Therapy Assistant program will receive imperative CPR/First Aid training as well as participate in an anatomy lab workshop.

-Physiotherapy Assistant and Occupational Therapy Assistant work in environments such as: hospitals, private rehabilitation centres, long-term care facilities, retirement homes, sports medicine clinics, and community health care agencies.
+Physiotherapy Assistants and Occupational Therapy Assistants work in environments such as: hospitals, private rehabilitation centres, long-term care facilities, retirement homes, sports medicine clinics, and community health care agencies.